 Here at Petlab Co., our aim is to help make yours and your pup’s life as smooth, healthy and happy as possible, so we have listed 7 of the most common myths we pet owners may have fallen victim to – with some that you can stop worrying about…

-Unfortunately, our furry friends can also suffer from allergies, just like us, so finding the correct food that won’t upset their sensitivities can be difficult at first – especially if you’re following a myth as fact!
+Unfortunately, this is a myth!
+Our furry friends can also suffer from allergies, just like us, so finding the correct food that won’t upset their sensitivities can be difficult at first – especially if you’re following a myth as fact!
 There is no meat that is less allergenic than another, that is fact.
 When hypoallergenic dog food first developed, lamb meat was used due to its limited previous use in dog food – a lower chance of dogs reacting to the meat.

 However, due to more and more owners feeding their dogs lamb regularly, pet food companies have started to use other meats in their hypoallergenic products.
 It is important to remember that all dogs are individuals with unique sensitivities and needs, so to some, lamb may be the cause of their allergy.
 Our advice?
 Make sure you know what effects your dog and avoid it – simple.